-An introduction to the stages of collecting debt
+An introduction to the stages of debt collection

 Although the stages of collecting debt vary by business and industry, most organizations have the same objectives — retain the customer and collect the full amount.
 However, interactions with past-due clients often turn negative, doing irreparable harm to your relationship.
 In the end, an inefficient, or worse — inhumane process— impacts your bottom line and reputation.